Mexican living in Playa del Carmen for 7 years, I’m sharing my local tips with you!

 That’s why I recommend opting for the Discover Cars’ full coverage insurance while booking your car.

-I’ve read many testimonials about double billing on credit cards, which were actually security deposits collected without apparent reason at the end of the rental.
+I’ve read many testimonials about double-billing on credit cards, which were actually security deposits collected without an apparent reason at the end of the rental.

-Rental companies may try to find damages with the vehicle to collect the security deposit (small scratch, minor dent).
+Rental companies may try to find damage on the vehicle so they can collect the security deposit, like a small scratch or minor dent.

-That’s why it’s very important to film the car when returning it.
+That’s why it’s vital to film the car when returning it.

 ❓ My advice

-When you return the car, make sure everything is fine and that the security deposit won’t be debited.
+When you return your car, make sure everything is fine and that the security deposit won’t be debited.

-They’ll then offer you a higher-end vehicle at a obviously higher rate.
-Unscrupulous rental companies take advantage of the tiredness of freshly arrived travelers.
+They’ll then offer you a higher-end vehicle at, of course, a higher rate.
+Unscrupulous rental companies take advantage of how tired freshly arrived travelers often are.

 The last scam I’ve noted regarding car rentals in Cancun concerns the spare tire.

-When returning the vehicle, customers typically check the general condition of the vehicle, potential scratches, and other dents.
+When returning the vehicle, customers typically check the general condition of the vehicle, including potential scratches and other dents.

 👉 Here’s the scam